Your session has timed out

 But what does all of this have to do with the file format you’ve chosen for your resume?

 ATS software is not able to read special formatting.
-Therefore it is critical for you to send your resume in a compatible format.
+Therefore it is critical for you to email your resume right.

-For example, some older versions of ATS software can have problems reading PDFs.
+For example, some older versions of ATS software can have problems reading PDFs—specifically the resume fonts.

 While the software continues to improve, you need to make sure you have an ATS-friendly version of your resume.